tweakoz/ork.build/README.md

 **to get list of obt commands:** (from bash shell)

-we use bash's command line completion and ork.build's convention of prefix all public commands with *obt*
+we use bash's command line completion and ork.build's convention of prefixing all public commands with *obt*

 ```
 obt<tab tab>